-The morning that we put our kayaks in for the first day of our 90 day trip up the Inside Passage we slept though our alarms and awoke 1 hour late- not the start we were looking for.
-The channels we needed to travel that day strech out to the Pacific Ocean get hammered with winds that start around 10 am.
-This particular day was no exception as it was predicted to get 30 knot winds coming directly at us by 2pm.
+The morning that we put our kayaks in for the first day of our 90 day trip up the Inside Passage we slept through our alarms and awoke 1 hour late- not the start we were looking for.
+The channels we needed to travel that day stretch out to the Pacific Ocean and get hammered with winds that start around 10 am.
+This particular day was no exception as it was predicted to get 30 knot winds coming directly at us by 2 pm.
 This was not what we wanted for our wimpy untrained bodies.
 We had planned to do lots of kayaking before this trip but time did not permit.

 The skies were blue and without a cloud as we paddled toward our first camp.
 We looked at each other and knew this was a trip of a lifetime.
 We made great time as we look for our destination- Green Bay.
-It felt good to finely be in our boats, finely not have to worry about if we had the right gear or the right food, it didn’t matter, we just had to paddle (oh and not run into each other, my boat is named Eeyore.
-It has a mind of it’s own, you will meet him later).
+It felt good to finally be in our boats, finally not have to worry about if we had the right gear or the right food, it didn’t matter, we just had to paddle (oh and not run into each other, my boat is named Eeyore.
+It has a mind of its own, you will meet him later).

 We work or way up the channel along massive rock cliffs and snowy mountains.
 The forests of cedar and spruce run to the top of the layer of alpine meadows, vibrant with green colors.
 As we paddled we enjoyed watching the view of the cliffs change with the tide, minks running along the shore and curious seals watching us.

 Looking over our maps we find our first camp, beach our boats and start exploring.
-Anna went off in the opposite direction as I did looking for a large enough space for our tent to call home for the night.
+Anna went off in the opposite direction looking for a large enough space for our tent to call home for the night.
 I scramble along the shore not to far from our boats and come 100 yards away from our first bear encounter of the trip.
-Its a back bear so I walk towards it and as most bears I have encountered, he saw me and ran the opposite direction.
+It’s a black bear so I walk towards it and as most bears I have encountered, he saw me and ran the opposite direction.
 Is it my smell or my good looks?
 Not sure but we are definitely hanging the food tonight.

-I was a reluctant to unpack our boats that we had just packed up no more that 5 hours ago.
-I have unpacked and packed boats many times but was the first unpacking of a 90 day trip.
+I was reluctant to unpack our boats that we had just packed up no more that 5 hours ago.
+I have unpacked and packed boats many times but this was the first unpacking of our 90 day trip.
 Its daunting but exciting at the same time.
-We slept good that night.
+We slept well that night.